Clubs & Organizations

 Valley Hospital Auxiliary

-The Allendale branch is one of fourteen branches of the Valley Hospital Auxiliary—an organization dedicated to providing volunteer service, community liaisons, and financial support to Valley hospital.
+The Valley Hospital Auxiliary was a major catalyst in the founding of the hospital, raising funds and establishing community support years before the hospital opened.
+The Allendale branch is one of ten branches of the Valley Hospital Auxiliary—an organization dedicated to providing volunteer service, community liaisons, and financial support to Valley Hospital.
 In addition to providing volunteer support to the hospital, the Allendale branch provides financial support through several fundraising events.
 The branch meetings, which often feature a guest speaker, provide a wonderful opportunity to socialize with other members while planning upcoming events.
-Monthly meetings are held member’s homes from September through June.
+Meetings are held at member’s homes from September through June.
 This organization invites you to be a part of the Auxiliary and share part of yourself with others.
+Branch co-chairs are DeeDee Butwin and Nickie Lisella.
+Contact DeeDee at 201-739-4616 for membership information.